BenSparksCode/zar-stablecoin/README.md

 stTZAR may receive a direct share of protocol revenue, but the fee switch will be set to 0 at launch.
 This may be changed later in a governance vote.

+To counteract the inflationary effects of the liquidity mining program, a similar emission of TZAR tokens will flow to stakers, linearly decreasing over 2 years.

 ### Governance

 Snapshot and the stTZAR balances will be used to implement governance voting for the protocol.
 The voted proposals will then be actioned by the multisig in the short term.